Top 12 Board Operator Skills to Put on Your Resume

 2. Logic Pro

-Logic Pro is a professional digital audio workstation (DAW) software developed by Apple Inc., designed for music production, audio editing, and mixing.
-For a Board Operator, it offers advanced tools for sound design, live performances management, and audio post-production in a radio, television, or live venue setting.
+Logic Pro is Apple’s pro DAW for music production, editing, and mixing.
+For a Board Operator, it delivers powerful tools for sound design, playback, and post workflows in studio or live environments.

 Why It's Important